gin-gonic/gin/docs/doc.md

 #### JSONP

 Using JSONP to request data from a server in a different domain.
-Add callback to response body if the query parameter callback exists.
+Add callback to response body if the query parameter `callback` exists and contains a valid callback function name.
+Valid callback function names consist of alphanumeric characters and underscores.

+Note: To enhance security, Gin performs type checking on the JSONP callback function names.
+Only alphanumeric characters and underscores are allowed in the callback function names.
+If an invalid callback function name is provided, Gin will return an error.
+This type checking mechanism helps prevent attackers from exploiting the JSONP endpoint to bypass content security headers and execute malicious scripts.

 ```go
 func main() {